cloud-66-internal/help.cloud66.com/_skycap/the-basics/formations-stencils-and-snapshots.md

 For example you might choose to create a Base Template for your team so they can deploy the most commonly used components of your infrastructure to your Kubernetes cluster provider (for example AWS Fargate or Google GKE).

-Base Templates can also group Stencils into arbitrary functional groups like Services and Configurations or Application, Databases, Storage, etc.

-Your Base Templates are stored in a git repository and are editing by your team or Cloud 66.
+Base Templates can also group Stencils into arbitrary functional groups like Services and Configurations or Application, Databases, Storage, etc. Your Base Templates are stored in a git repository.

-We provide a [public library](https://github.com/cloud66/stencils/tree/production) of Base Template Stencils on Github for you to use and possibly contribute for others to benefit from.
+We provide a [public library](https://github.com/cloud66/stencils/tree/production) of Base Template Stencils on Github for you to use.
+In the spirit of open-source collaboration, we encourage you to contribute suggestions and new templates to this repo.

 ## Why use Formations and Stencils?